Shoshie-coding/project-4-cogito-news/README.md

 ![Categories pages](static/images/categories-page-screenshot.png)

 - **Thanks message after creating post**
+- When User creates a post, the post is set to Pending Approval Status.
 ![Thank you message](static/images/thanks-posting-screenshot.png)
 User receices a message page and message box informing them that the post is pending approval and will be reviewed and published shortly by an Admin.

 - **Thanks message after updating post**
+When User updates a post, the post is set to Pending Approval Status.
 ![Thank you message](static/images/updated-post.png)
 User receices a message page and message box informing them that the updated post is pending approval and will be reviewed and published shortly by an Admin.